Chart Color Schemes

 Box Head - MacMasters Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Box Head-MacMasters Beach was found to have below average cultural diversity, with 82.6% of its population born in Australia and 92.3% being citizens.
-English is the language spoken at home by 95.2% of residents.
-Christianity is the predominant religion, comprising 54.3% of the population.
+Box Head - MacMasters Beach had a cultural diversity below average, with 82.6% of its population born in Australia and 92.3% being citizens.
+English was the language spoken at home by 95.2%.
+Christianity was the predominant religion, comprising 54.3% of the population.

 Frequently Asked Questions - Diversity